Learning the 3D Fauna of the Web: Additional Results

 \subsection{Comparisons with Prior Work}

-\paragraph{Quantitative Results for Each Category.} Here, we provide the per-category performance break for the quantitative comparisons in \cref{tab:apt-animal3d-category}, which correspond to the aggregated results in Tab.~1 of the main paper.
-On APT36K~\cite{yang2022apt}, we evaluate on four categories including horse, giraffe, cow and zebra.
+\paragraph{Quantitative Results for Each Category.} \ifarxiv Here, we provide the per-category performance break for the quantitative comparisons in \cref{tab:apt-animal3d-category}, which correspond to the aggregated results in \cref{tab:all}. \else Here, we provide the per-category performance break for the quantitative comparisons in \cref{tab:apt-animal3d-category}, which correspond to the aggregated results in Tab.~1 of the main paper. \fi On APT36K~\cite{yang2022apt}, we evaluate on four categories including horse, giraffe, cow and zebra.
 On Animal3D~\cite{xu2023animal3d}, we use the available three categories: horse, cow and zebra.
 Our pan-category model consistently outperforms the MagicPony~\cite{wu2023magicpony} baseline across all the categories, which highlights the benefits of the joint training of all categories.
+We also compare to LASSIE~\cite{yao2022lassie} and Hi-LASSIE~\cite{yao2023hi} quantitatively by optimizing on three Animal3D categories individually, as each category contains a small size ($< 100$) of images similar to the default setup proposed in their papers.

 \paragraph{MagicPony on All Categories.}